Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: MAP Analytical Bound for GT with General Correlated Prior Statistics

 \fi where $\pr{S_1}=\sum_{\fpsetijcounter}\pw{S_1,S_2}$.

 Let $\sw=\paren{S_1,S_2}$ denote a specific set of $K$ items.
 Recall that $\pw{\sw}$ calculates the probability to get $\sw$ as the infected set, given that there are $K$ infected items.

-Let $\gen$ denote a \ac{ge} process that runs for $N$ steps.
+Let $\gen$ denote a Gilbert-Elliott process that runs for $N$ steps.
 Let $\cbrace{U_i}_{i=1}^{N}$ denote the states of the process during the $N$ steps.
 Let $\totalones\triangleq\sum_{i=1}^{N}U_{i}$.
 While our analysis is conditioned on the assumption that exactly $K$ items are infected, a general $\gen$ process may result in any number of infected items between 0 and $N$.
-We therefore analyze and simulate a special class of \ac{ge} processes; \ac{ge} processes that reach the infected state exactly $K$ times after $N$ steps.
-Such a \ac{ge} process that is guaranteed to produce exactly $K$ infected items is denoted by $\genk$.
+We therefore analyze and simulate a special class of Gilbert-Elliott processes; Gilbert-Elliott processes that reach the infected state exactly $K$ times after $N$ steps.
+Such a Gilbert-Elliott process that is guaranteed to produce exactly $K$ infected items is denoted by $\genk$.
 Then $\pw{\sw}$ of $\genk$ is given as follows

 where (a) follows from the definition of $\genk$, (b) from the definition of conditional probability, and (c) follows since $\sw$ contains exactly $K$ infected items.